 This conservative, staggered approach allows for a trickle-down of available, affordable technology to a smaller municipality such as Springfield Township.
 These strategies are non-binding and representative, but serve as a guide for achieving a 100% clean fleet by 2050.
 The most important aspect of this approach is to include research and review of alternative fuel vehicles and equipment in the township's procurement process.
-The chart Municipal Mobile Emissions provided below is a representation of the emissions reductions achieved by this strategy.
+The chart Municipal Mobile Emissions provided below is a representation of the emissions reductions achieved by this strategy (please note that emissions from emergency vehicles are not included).
+An obvious "pandemic dip" in emissions is indicated for 2020 and 2021, reflecting a decrease and/or change in municipal activities during those years.